osl-incubator/scicookie/docs/guide.md

 human intervention, increase efficiency, and minimize errors.
 Currently OSL is using `make` and `Makim`

-- [Makim](https://osl-incubator.github.io/makim):MakIm is an innovative tool
-inspired by Make, designed to simplify target and dependency definition through YAML format.
+- [Makim](https://osl-incubator.github.io/makim): MakIm is an innovative tool inspired by Make, designed to simplify target and dependency definition through YAML format.
 It introduces advanced features such as conditionals, arguments, and dependencies with targeted parameters.
 It also facilitates